voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The name of the deep_merge gem.
-Default: 'deep_merge'

 Default value: `'deep_merge'`